accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 The RTRBM can be understood as a sequence of conditional RBMs whose parameters are the output of a deterministic RNN, with the constraint that the hidden units must describe the conditional distributions and convey temporal information.
 This constraint can be lifted by combining a full RNN with distinct hidden units. **RNN-RBM** (Boulanger-Lewandowski, N., et al. 2012), which is the more structural expansion of RTRBM, has also hidden units <img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/hat_h_t.png" />.

 <div><img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/rtrbm_and_rnn-rbm.png" />
-<p><cite>Boulanger-Lewandowski, N., Bengio, Y., & Vincent, P. (2012).
-Modeling temporal dependencies in high-dimensional sequences: Application to polyphonic music generation and transcription. arXiv preprint arXiv:1206.6392., p4.</cite></p>
+<p>Boulanger-Lewandowski, N., Bengio, Y., & Vincent, P. (2012).
+Modeling temporal dependencies in high-dimensional sequences: Application to polyphonic music generation and transcription. arXiv preprint arXiv:1206.6392., p4.</p>
-<p><cite>Single arrows represent a deterministic function, double arrows represent the stochastic hidden-visible connections of an RBM.</cite></p>
+<p>Single arrows represent a deterministic function, double arrows represent the stochastic hidden-visible connections of an RBM.</p>
 </div>

 The biases are linear function of <img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/hat_h_t.png" />.
 This hidden units are only connected to their direct predecessor <img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/hat_h_t_1.png" /> and visible units in time `t` by the relation: